Hong Myung-bo: 1998 World Cup

-Hong participated in the 1994 Asian Games after the World Cup, but he injured his knee during the quarter-final match against Japan.
-South Korea lost to Uzbekistan in the semi-finals after he quit the tournament.
+Hong participated at the 1994 Asian Games after the World Cup, but he injured his knee during a quarter-final match against Japan.
+South Korea lost to Uzbekistan in the semi-finals after he quit the competition.

-While Park Jong-hwan managed South Korean national team, Hong was in conflict with Park who had a coercive disposition, and was criticized for forming his faction in the team.
-He was also doubted whether he played the game lazily after South Korea lost 6–2 to Iran in the quarter-finals of the 1996 AFC Asian Cup.
+While Park Jong-hwan managed South Korea from 1995 to 1996, Hong was suspected of being in conflict with Park, who had a coercive disposition.
+The press reported that Hong formed a faction at the national team, and doubted whether Hong did his best at the 1996 AFC Asian Cup, where South Korea was eliminated after a 6–2 quarter-final defeat to Iran.

-Under the next manager Cha Bum-kun, South Korea recorded one draw and two defeats including a 5–0 loss to the Netherlands in the group stage of the 1998 FIFA World Cup.
-Hong also failed to prevent South Korea's elimination in the group stage.
+Under Cha Bum-kun, the next manager, South Korea had one draw and two defeats including a 5–0 defeat to the Netherlands in the group stage of the 1998 FIFA World Cup.
+Hong and his teammates conceded nine goals in three matches.

 2002 World Cup

-Hong was going to be selected as an over-aged player of South Korean under-23 team for the 2000 Summer Olympics, but he was injured just before the tournament.
+Hong was going to be selected as an overage player of the South Korea under-23 team for the 2000 Summer Olympics, but he was injured just before the tournament.

-In the 2000 AFC Asian Cup, Hong was selected for the All-Star Team, although South Korea failed to win the title by losing the semi-final match against Saudi Arabia.
+At the 2000 AFC Asian Cup, where South Korea finished third, Hong captained the national team, and was selected for the All-Star Team.

-Hong captained South Korea to a historic fourth-place finish in the 2002 FIFA World Cup.
-He scored the winning penalty to secure a 5–3 shoot-out victory after a goalless draw in the quarter-final match against Spain.
-The Technical Study Group voted Hong as the third best player of the tournament, giving the Bronze Ball to him.
-He became the first-ever Asian player to be named one of the top three players in a World Cup.
+Hong led South Korea to a historic fourth-place finish at the 2002 FIFA World Cup.
+He commanded South Korea's defensive line, which conceded only three goals until the semi-finals, and scored the final penalty to secure a 5–3 shoot-out win in a quarter-final match against Spain.
+Despite his error in the third place match against Turkey, which was followed by the fastest goal in World Cup history, the Technical Study Group voted him as the third best player of the tournament, giving the Bronze Ball to him.
+He became the first-ever Asian player to be named one of the top three players at a World Cup.

-In that year, Hong ended his international career after a friendly match against World Cup champions Brazil as the all-time leader in appearances for South Korean national team.
+That year, Hong ended his international career after a friendly match against World Cup champions Brazil.
+He was South Korea's all-time leader in appearances with 136 caps at the time, and his record was broken by Son Heung-min in 2025.

 Style of play

-Hong didn't have rapid pace, untiring stamina or outstanding ability in man-to-man defense, but he possessed a wide field of vision as well as great leadership skills with which he marshalled his defensive partners.
+Hong did not have rapid pace, untiring stamina or outstanding ability in man-to-man defense, but he possessed a wide field of vision as well as great leadership skills with which he marshalled his defensive partners.
 An offensive sweeper, he was noted for his accurate long-range passing skills which greatly contributed to South Korea's attack.
 He was nicknamed the "Eternal Libero" by the South Korean media, and became a preeminent icon of South Korean football during his era.